 Campaillou is seriously one of my favourite breads, my girlfriend got weirded out by my love for this bread!
 I think she thinks I love it more than her… Maybe.
 It’s a tough choice.

-The "Chewy brown" is extremely popular in Brighton.
-Produced by Real Patisserie was the first bread I fell in love with.
-It's through researching this bread that I discovered the original chewy bread, the campaillou.
+The “Chewy brown” is extremely popular in Brighton.
+Produced by Real Patisserie, it was the first bread I fell in love with.
+It’s through researching this bread that I discovered the original chewy bread, the pain Campaillou.

-What makes it even more popular in the Busby household is how quick and easy it is to make - if you use a dough mixer!
+What makes it even more popular in the Busby household is how quick and easy it is to make.
+What’s great about this bread is that it doesn’t need shaping!
+This rustic loaf takes 15 – 18 hours to make, which includes the making of an overnight poolish preferment.

 For the poolish: